-A third control loop limits the current drawn from the AC adapter during charging\.
-This allows simultaneous operation of the equipment and fast battery charging without overloading the AC adapter.
+A third control loop regulates the current drawn from the AC adapter.
+This allows simultaneous operation of the equipment and fast battery charging without overloading the adapter.

-The LT1505 can charge batteries ranging from 2.5V to 20V with dropout voltage as low as 0.5V.
+The LT1505 can charge batteries ranging from 1V to 21V with dropout voltage as low as 0.5V and duty cycle greater than 99.5%.
 Synchronous N-channel FETs switching at 200kHz give high efficiency and allow small inductor size.
-A diode is not required in series with the battery because the charger automatically enters a $10\mu A$ sleep mode when the wall adapter is unplugged.
-A logic output indicates Li-lon full charge when current drops to 20% of the programmed value.
+A diode is not required between the chip and battery because the chip goes into a 5μ A sleep mode when the wall adapter is unplugged.
+The LT1505 indicates 20% of the set current to signal the end of charging.
+Soft start and shutdown features are provided.
+The battery voltage is user programmable or preset for 3 or 4 series cells, 4.1V or 4.2V per cell.